Newburyport Clipper City Rail Trail, MA

 Heading north across Gillis Memorial Bridge across the Merrimack River along the new painted and unprotected bike lanes, rail trail users can also connect to the Old Eastern Marsh Trail which heads to Salisbury, Amesbury and the New Hampshire border.

-Trail Conditions: Smooth flat asphalt throughout, often busy with pedestrians.
+Trail Conditions: Smooth flat asphalt throughout, often busy with pedestrian traffic.
 East side has a short road biking section.
 Walk bikes along the harbor boardwalk.

 A split view showing two different scenes.
 On the left, red metal beams lie on the ground near a railway track with buildings and bare trees in the background.
 On the right, a waterway with an old rusted metal structure beside a modern bridge.
 Below the bridge, two individuals are riding bicycles on a path along the water’s edge.
 The sky is clear and blue in both scenes.